 Water service will be discontinued for an account remaining unpaid at the expiration of the final notice period.
 The minimum quarterly charge will continue to apply to the account after service is discontinued.
 A reconnection fee, as well as any unpaid or outstanding debts that may be due to HKUI, must be paid before the water service will be resumed.
 [9.g, 14.0]

 NOTE: The restoration of water service that was discontinued because of non-payment of account balance is not considered an emergency, and will be handled only during regular business hours.

 Overpayments will be credited to the customer's account.
 Any positive balance occurring after final settlement of the account will be returned to the customer.

-A bad check fee of $35.00 will be applied to the customer’s account for each returned check.
+A returned check fee will be applied to the customer’s account for each returned check.
 [11.a]